lucygoodyear19/MycobiomeProject/Analysis/README.md

 This repository contains all relevant scripts and data for my analysis.
 There are 2 subdirectories:

-**Boilerplates** contains all my boilerplate script for running various filtering/analysis steps.
+**Generalised_Scripts** contains all my boilerplate script for running various filtering/analysis steps.

-**Countries_Runs** contains all my data divided by countries/run.
+**Runs_Countries** contains all my data divided by countries/run.

 ## Requirements